Recommendations for travellers due to the Marburg virus

 If you will be travelling to Rwanda, it is important that you follow the advice and recommendations given below:

-- Avoid visiting healthcare facilities in parts of the country affected by the Marburg virus for non-emergency or non-medical reasons.
-The Public Health Agency of Sweden assesses there to be a significantly increased risk of infection when visiting, receiving medical care or working in the healthcare sector in Rwanda, especially in the affected hospitals.
-It is also not possible to rule out the risk of infection in other hospitals and healthcare facilities.
+• Avoid visiting healthcare facilities in parts of the country affected by the Marburg virus for non-emergency or non-medical reasons.
+The Public Health Agency of Sweden assesses there to be an increased risk of infection when visiting, receiving medical care or working in the healthcare sector in Rwanda, especially in the affected hospitals.

 After returning to Sweden